choria-io/website/blog/content/post/2019/01/03/lifecycle.md

 <!--more-->
 ## Designing for events

-A situation where we use these events is in the [Provisioning Server](https://github.com/choria-io/provisioning-agent) where we detect a new provisioning mode node starting up from its `startup` event of the `provision_mode_server` component and then trigger an immediate provision flow, the sequence diagram below indicates the flow.
+A situation where we use these events is in the [Choria Provisioner](https://github.com/choria-io/provisioner) where we detect a new provisioning mode node starting up from its `startup` event of the `provision_mode_server` component and then trigger an immediate provision flow, the sequence diagram below indicates the flow.

 {{< mermaid >}}
 sequenceDiagram